matthewkeaton5/MiniProject1/README.md

 # Status
 allows you to see the staging area of the working directory, it does not however show the committed project history
 # Master Branch
+The master branch is the latest working version of the code.
+It is also the default for many other features.